muratk5n/thirdwave/en/README.md

 Latest Israeli violence..
 I'm watching Raam; how will they react?
 Raam is the Arab-Israeli party in the coalition.
-They claim suspension of their membership, wonder what's next.
+They claim suspension of their membership, what's next?

 ---